mattvenn/magic-inverter/README.md

 * what - what is selected
 * ext - extract circuit from the design
-* ext2spice lvs ; ext2spice - setup ext2spice with the lvs settings (compatible with sky130), then create the spice file to be used for simulation
+* ext2spice lvs ; ext2spice subcircuit top on; ext2spice - setup ext2spice with the lvs settings (compatible with sky130), set export inside a subcircuit, then create the spice file to be used for simulation
 * label NAME - create a label attached to whatever is selected
 * measure - measures the box
 * move up 10 - moves the selection up by 10